Thirteenth Dynasty of Egypt: Chronology and rulers

-Egyptologist Kim Ryholt (1997:190) argues that the 13th Dynasty lasted from 1803-1649 BC, lasting some 154 years.
+Egyptologist Kim Ryholt (1997:190) argues that the 13th Dynasty lasted from 1803-1649 BC, lasting around 154 years.

 According to Ryholt, the 13th Dynasty had some continuity with the preceding 12th Dynasty.
-With the first pharaoh, Sobekhotep I, being the son of a certain Amenemhat, Ryholt proposes Amenemhat IV of the 12th Dynasty as a possible father.
+With the first king, Sobekhotep I, being the son of a certain Amenemhat, Ryholt proposes Amenemhat IV of the 12th Dynasty as a possible father.
 This is unlikely as Amenemhat IV was succeeded by his sister Sobekneferu and not directly by Sobekhotep I, suggesting that Amenemhat IV didn't have any children.

 Ryholt also proposes that the demarcation between the two dynasties reflects the rise of the independent 14th Dynasty in the eastern Delta, an event which, he proposes, occurred during Sobekneferu's reign.
-As direct heirs to the kings of the 12th Dynasty, pharaohs of the 13th Dynasty reigned from Memphis over Middle and Upper Egypt, all the way to the second cataract to the south.
-The power of the 13th Dynasty waned progressively over its 150 years of existence and it finally came to an end with the conquest of Memphis by the Hyksos rulers of the 15th Dynasty, c.
-1650 BC.
-According to Kim Ryholt, the 13th dynasty's power reached its height under three successive powerful ruling kings named Sobekhotep III, Neferhotep I and Sobekhotep IV but the administration's power appears to have collapsed many decades later after the reign of Merneferre Ay--who is the last 13th dynasty king to be attested in both Lower and Upper Egypt.
+As direct heirs to the kings of the 12th Dynasty, kings of the 13th Dynasty reigned from Memphis over Middle and Upper Egypt, all the way to the second cataract to the south.
+The power of the 13th Dynasty waned progressively over its 153 years of existence and it finally came to an end with the conquest of Memphis by the Hyksos rulers of the 15th Dynasty, around 1649 BC.
+According to Kim Ryholt, the 13th dynasty's power reached its height under three successive powerful ruling kings named Sobekhotep III, Neferhotep I, and Sobekhotep IV, but the administration's power appears to have collapsed many decades later after the reign of Ay I, who is the last 13th Dynasty king to be attested in both Lower and Upper Egypt.

 In later texts, this dynasty is usually described as an era of chaos and disorder.
-However, the period may have been more peaceful than was once thought since the central government in Itj-tawy near the Faiyum was sustained during most of the dynasty and the country remained relatively stable.
+However, the period may have been more peaceful than was once thought since the central government in Itjtawy near the Faiyum was sustained during most of the dynasty and the country remained relatively stable.
 The period was undoubtedly characterized by decline, with a large number of kings with short reigns and only a few historical attestations.
 The true chronology of this dynasty is difficult to determine as there are few monuments dating from the period.
 Many of the kings' names are only known from odd fragmentary inscriptions or from scarabs.
-The names and order in the table are based on three Egyptologists, Dodson and Hilton and Ryholt.
+The names and order in the table are based on three Egyptologists, Dodson, Hilton, and Ryholt.